microsoft/react-native-windows/packages/README.md

 ## Adding a new scope

+> ⚠ Caution: Failing to create and give access to an NPM organization will break CI.

 New package scopes for related packages can be added by adding a new directory with the scope name and prefixing the packages name in `package.json` with the scope.